This is a Beginner Taxidermy question from Jane

 I am more than happy to help with any topic about small mammals not covered in the book.
 With regard to the skin and it stretching, this is something that all mammals skins do.
 If you think about your own skin, you can pinch the skin on your arm and it will spring back into place.
 This is due to the fat and tissue under your skin that hold it in place.

 Indeed, if you were fitting your own skin, you would find the same loose skin problem.
 With a rigid polyurethane form (typically used for larger mammals), you would use a hide paste which works similar to the tissue under an animal's skin and helps you to taxi (move it around) the skin, taking up the slack and basically moving it around until it looks accurate and any wrinkles have been distributed evenly.

 Filling the skin!

 This is where taking reference prior to skinning as well as after skinning can be useful.
 Your squirrel may have had a little extra fat, but you would have still needed to take the skin up as you work your way along the squirrel, modelling as you go, trying to even out any excess as you go.
 This should be all you need to do to position the skin correctly.

-Re-reading the sections on page 129 and 130 of the should also help.
+Re-reading the sections on page 129 and 130 of the book should also help.